 Gloria Wong, a Vancouver-based photographer who holds a BFA from ECUAD.
 In response to the colonial histories of Hong Kong, Macau and Vancouver, she interprets the nuances of East Asian diasporic identities formed by the intersections of family, migration and history

 Qiuli Wu, a Vancouver-based filmmaker who holds a BFA from SFU.
 Her experimental moving pictures analyze social and political systems through storytelling and fabulation.

-Charlotte Zhang, a Vancouver Island/Los Angeles-based multimedia artist who is currently studying film/video at the California Institute of the Arts.
+Charlotte Zhang, a Nanaimo/Los Angeles-based multimedia artist who is currently studying film/video at the California Institute of the Arts.
 Her videos and writing reflect an interest in re-enactments of shared, libidinal fantasies and the social scripts produced by spectacle.